bigomics/omicsplayground-doc/methods.rst

 covariate using the 'removeBatchEffect' function in the limma R/Bioconductor package.

-[Setting: 'high'] Unsupervised batch correction was performed using 'surrogate variable analysis' (SVA) (Leek 2007) by estimating the latent surrogate variables and regressing out using the 'removeBatchEffect' function in the limma R/Bioconductor package.
+Unsupervised batch correction was performed using 'surrogate variable analysis' (SVA) (Leek 2007) by estimating the latent surrogate variables and regressing out using the 'removeBatchEffect' function in the limma R/Bioconductor package.